muratk3n/thirdwave/en/tweets/2019/week49.md

 allowed people to run in a way no humans safely could before: by landing on their bony heels.' ...
-Before the advent of these shoes in 1972, Lieberman has noted, “People ran in very thin-soled shoes, had strong feet, and had much lower incidence of knee injuries.'"
+Before the advent of these shoes in 1972, Lieberman has noted, “People ran in very thin-soled shoes, had strong feet, and had much lower incidence of knee injuries.'" \#civilizedToDeath

 *2019-12-4 23:57:52*